 - Shipping fees to your fulfillment location

-Step 4: Design Your Brand, Logo & Packaging
+Step 4: Design Your Logo & Packaging

 Step 5: Decide How to Fulfill Orders

 Before placing your product order, you need to decide how you’ll store products and get them into your customer’s hands.
 You need to know this upfront so that you can give your supplier the correct delivery address when you place your order.